liferay/liferay-docs/develop/tutorials/articles/110-portlets/15-javascript/04-npm/08-npmresolver-api/01-obtaining-osgi-bundle-npm-package-descriptors.markdown

 Once you've
 [exposed your modules](/develop/tutorials/-/knowledge_base/7-0/preparing-your-javascript-files-for-es2015),
-you can use them in your portlet, via the `aui:script` tag's `require` attribute.
+you can use them in your portlet via the `aui:script` tag's `require` attribute.
 By default, @product@ automatically composes an npm module's JavaScript variable based on its name.
 For example, the module `my-package@1.0.0` translates to the variable `myPackage100` for the `<aui:script>` tag's `require` attribute.
-This means that each time a new version of the OSGi bundles's npm package is released, you must update your code's variable to reflect the new version.
+This means that each time a new version of the OSGi bundle's npm package is released, you must update your code's variable to reflect the new version.
 You can use the [`JSPackage` interface](@app-ref@/foundation/latest/javadocs/com/liferay/frontend/js/loader/modules/extender/npm/JSPackage.html) to obtain the module's package name and create an alias to reference it, so the